-The Panel and Board received and a report from the Director of Corporate Operations (Item 9 in the Minute Book) updating the Panel and Board on the 2022 Actuarial Valuation [SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION]
+The Panel and Board received a report from the Director of Corporate Operations (Item 14 in the Minute Book) to share a draft response to the Government consultation: Next steps on investments.
+[SUMMARY OF AN EXEMPT MINUTE]

-97. INVESTMENTS - INVESTMENT UPDATE
+163. INVESTMENTS - INVESTMENT UPDATE

-The Panel and Board received a report from the Director of Corporate Operations (Item 10 in the Minute Book) updating the Panel and Board on the Fund's investments.
-[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION]
+The Panel and Board received a report from the Director of Corporate Operations (Item 15 in the Minute Book) updating the Panel and Board on the Fund's investments.
+[SUMMARY OF AN EXEMPT MINUTE]

-98. INVESTMENTS - ALTERNATIVE INVESTMENTS PORTFOLIO UPDATE
+164. INVESTMENTS - ALTERNATIVE INVESTMENTS PORTFOLIO UPDATE

-The Panel and Board received a report from the Director of Corporate Operations (Item 11 in the Minute Book) updating the Panel and Board on the Fund's alternative investments.
-[SUMMARY OF A MINUTE WHICH CONTAINS EXEMPT INFORMATION]
+The Panel and Board received a report from the Director of Corporate Operations (Item 16 in the Minute Book) updating the Panel and Board on the Fund's alternative investments.
+[SUMMARY OF AN EXEMPT MINUTE]